AC Power Flow

 On the other hand, the slack bus (type = 3

 ) always requires an in-service generator.
-The starting value of the voltage magnitude at the slack bus is determined exclusively by the setpoints provided within the generators connected to it.
+The initial value of the voltage magnitude at the slack bus is determined exclusively by the setpoints provided within the generators connected to it.
 This is a result of the slack bus having a known voltage magnitude that must be maintained.

 If there are multiple generators connected to the generator or slack bus, the initial voltage magnitude will align with the magnitude setpoint specified for the first in-service generator in the list.

-Custom Starting Voltages
+Custom Initial Voltages

 system = powerSystem()